 Lastly, a big part of the training should be based on education activities carried out with the contribution of lecturers, be it internal, external or from the EHF.
-This group of lecturers should be established and employed as the key resource for refereeing improvement, as they can provide new referees with much-needed useful input on a variety of topics, ranging from theoretical to technical and more practical issues, but also share some of their knowledge with less experienced referees.
+This group of lecturers should be established and employed as the key resource for refereeing improvement, as hey can provide new referees with much-needed useful input on a variety of topics, ranging from theoretical to technical and more practical issues, but also share some of their knowledge with less experienced referees.

 5.3.
-EHF Recommendations on physical/mental preparation and testing
+EHF Recommondations on physical/mental preparation and testing a) the "Shuttle run" field test (with or without lactate sampling)

-On various occasions in the past, the EHF involved scientific and medical experts as well as psychologists to set up appropriate physical tests, fitness-, regeneration-, nutrition and mental training programmes for referees preparing for or managing a top level event in handball.
+On various occasions in the past the EHF involved scientific and medical experts as well as psychologists to set-up appropriate physical tests, fitness-, regeneration-, nutrition and mental training programmes for referees preparing for or managing a top level event in handball.